Ìý

 Images must be:

-• Properly described in the webpage code with “alternate text” (alt text) for people who cannot see the image.
+- Properly described in the webpage code with “alternate text” (alt text) for people who cannot see the image.
 For example, an image might have an “alt” value like “Two students laugh with a professor near the Fisher Fountain."
-Rule of thumb: alt text should describe what is in the photo for people who cannot see it and support the purpose for which it is there.

 Photos

-Photos should have good lighting and composition, and contain appealing-looking subjects that are relevant to the context.
-Target audience members have told us that, in particular, pictures of campus and of diverse people interacting with each other are interesting to them.
+Photos should have good lighting and composition and contain appealing-looking subjects that are relevant to the context.
+Target audience members have specified that pictures of campus and of diverse people interacting with each other are interesting to them.
 Photos are most appropriately compressed as JPG files.

 Graphics